 I knew who Will was because he was the "Fresh Prince" already, he was this accomplished rapper.
 But he shows up and he's just this cute, floppy, puppy-like guy.
 He was just so sweet and such a nice guy.
 We clicked right away.

 We all liked each other quickly, really quickly.
 There was no bad energy anywhere.
-Excitement at having a new job transitioned quickly into "Oh, I like him, I like her!
+Excitement at having a new job transitioned quickly into, "Oh, I like him, I like her!
 I like these people."
 As the first week went on, we were just having a blast.
 You do the pilot and you are having so much fun and it's so great.
-Then bye and "Let's hope it gets picked up!"
+Then "bye!" and "let's hope it gets picked up!"
+You honestly never know.

 I went back to my job at Delmonico's.
 I know what you're thinking but I was being practical.
 I remember being there on Sundays, going over the books, sitting at the bar, and Will and his friends coming to the window and making faces at me.
 They would make fun of me.
 Will was like, "What are you doing here?!
 Why are you here?!"
 I didn't know what was going to happen.
 I was keeping my job just in case.
 But when we got picked up, I was done.

 Then we came back to do the show for the first season, all that magic was there and more.
 It wasn't hard to play family with these folks.
-James was immediately dad.
-I loved Tatyana from the moment we met.
+James [Avery] was immediately dad.
+I loved Tatyana [Ali] from the moment we met.
 Alfonso and I became such running buddies.
 We carpooled together, too.
 When he bought his house, I liked his house, so I bought a house right down the street.
-I remember James taking us to where he was going to buy his house.
-Janet running around with tons of energy.
+I remember James taking us to where he was going to buy his house, Janet running around with tons of energy.
 It was great from the beginning.